Brucejy/Human-Protein-Atlas-Image-Classification/README.md

 - Training time: about 10 hours on Tesla P4

 #### Prediction
-- Threshold: search the best threshold for each class
+- Threshold: search the threshold for each class
 - TTA(Test Time Augmentation) number: 16

 #### Improvement